Cytonic

-Cytonic is a 2021 young adult (Note: As with the first two novels in the series, it is published as adult outside of the US.) science fiction novel written by American author Brandon Sanderson.
+Cytonic is a 2021 young adult (Note: As with the first two novels in the series, it is published as adult outside the US.) science fiction novel written by American author Brandon Sanderson.
 It is the third book in the Skyward series after Skyward and Starsight.
 The penultimate novel of the four-book series, it was published by Delacorte Press on November 23, 2021.
 A sequel was released in 2023 entitled Defiant.

 Plot

-After entering a portal into the Nowhere, the delver Spensa had come into contact with gives her a choice to enter the Nowhere or return to her home.
+After entering a portal into the Nowhere, Spensa had come into contact with a choice to enter the Nowhere or return to her home.
 She chooses to enter the Nowhere, believing as she is that she cannot give her friends the advantage they need over the Superiority.
 Spensa emerges at the edge of the Nowhere where it crosses over into her universe, the "somewhere", and finds that many areas of land called "fragments" surround the center of the Nowhere, which is a luminous sun called the lightburst.
 She quickly gains the help of Chet Starfinder, a human explorer who has been in the Nowhere for 170 years, and deduces that he is actually Commander Spears, M-Bot's previous owner.

 The Nowhere is occupied by rival pirate gangs controlling areas of fragments, and as Spensa, M-Bot, and Chet traverse different fragments containing diverse environments, they hope to cross through the pirate lands into No Man's Land, the area surrounding the lightburst.
 Spensa, who was told to follow the "Path of Elders" by her delver ally, journeys with Chet to find different portal stones placed throughout fragments.
-Through the first few portals, she and Chet learn through memories that being cytonic was actually a mutation caused by the Nowhere and somewhere overlapping, and that the fragments were formed as a result of this overlap.
+Through the first few portals, she and Chet learn through memories that being cytonic was actually a mutation caused by the Nowhere and Somewhere overlapping, and that the fragments were formed as a result of this overlap.
 They witness various species conversing with one another throughout time by entering the Nowhere, which was what allowed humans to visit other species and eventually led to the human wars.

-While she sleeps, Spensa is able to commune with Jorgen and eavesdrop on Winzik and Brade, who she finds successfully making a deal with the delvers to assert the Superiority's authority in exchange for killing all the cytonics.
+While she sleeps, Spensa can commune with Jorgen and eavesdrop on Winzik and Brade, who she finds successfully making a deal with the delvers to assert the Superiority's authority in exchange for killing all the cytonics.